 What is the cost of LTC Services under the waiver?

-A recipient is not responsible for paying toward the cost of services provided under the LTC Waiver, however co-payments may apply.
+A recipient is not responsible for paying toward the cost of services provided under the LTC Waiver, however, co-payments may apply.

 What is the cost of PACE Services under the waiver?

-A recipients is not required to contribute toward the cost of approved services, as long as the PACE participant has been determined Medicaid eligible and continues to receive PACE services in their home or at the PACE center.
+A recipient is not required to contribute toward the cost of approved services, as long as the PACE participant has been determined Medicaid eligible and continues to receive PACE services in their home or at the PACE center.
 (In the event the PACE participant requires a nursing home stay there may be a Patient Contribution, assessed for the time in the nursing home.
 The participant will be required to pay directly to the PACE Center.)